Cruise ships are still calling on private beaches. From the Guardian

 "The cruise company could choose not to dock for a couple of weeks and still pay the Haitians who work for them - the Haitians wouldn't then loose financially and they could help their families if necessary.
 I can't imagine the Haitians are paid so much that it would make a big difference to the Cruise company.

-Having said that, whether you're trying to force down a burger 60 miles or 600 miles from a disaster zone is a bit irrelevant really."
+Having said that, whether you're trying to force down a burger 60 miles or 600 miles from a disaster zone is a bit irrelevant really."and

 "How much of the revenues spent on the cruise go to the haitians? is it merely the guards salaries and a beach rental fee? or more than that?

-Also, tourism isnt the answer to Haiti's economic problems. its more accurately part of its persistent servitude."
+Also, tourism isnt the answer to Haiti's economic problems. its more accurately part of its persistent servitude."and

 Hat tip Stuff white people do